ctrautma/RHEL_NIC_QUALIFICATION/README.md

 ## Analyzing and gathering the results

-To collect the results for the performance and functional tests execute the collections.sh script which will attempt to retrieve the most recent results from the system and provide a file.
+To collect the results for the performance and functional tests execute the collections.sh script on the client only which will attempt to retrieve the most recent results from the system and provide a file.
 Provide this file to the certification team for review.

 ```
     ./collection.sh